 The Battlefields Selection Guide explains our approach to designating battlefields.

 When the Register was established in 1995, each Register entry was supported by a longer report which includes an assessment of contemporary accounts of the battle and a map of the battlefield area, showing the position of the armies and the features which were part of the original battleground.
-While some of these reports have now been superseded by later research, they can be found on our PastScape website.
-Register entries are also being upgraded to reflect recent discoveries.
+While some of these reports have now been superseded by later research, they can be found as sources in the relevant List entry on The National Heritage List for England.

-You can search for registered Historic Battlefields on the National Heritage List for England (NHLE).
+You can search for registered Historic Battlefields on the National Heritage List for England known as The List.